Dana Nessel: University of Michigan student protests

-Expanded Targeting of Pro-Palestinian Activists
+Subpoenas of Pro-Palestinian Activists

 After having to drop charges related to University of Michigan protests, Nessel issued a series of subpoenas in July 2025 to summon activists for questioning on multi-jurisdictional graffiti charges, along with seizing electronics and some personal belongings.
 During at least one raid, according to activists, agents broke down a door without showing a warrant.
 Critics described the continued effort as part of a pattern to intimidate and silence protesters with Liz Jacob, an attorney representing University of Michigan organizers, describing "[if] people cannot speak out freely against Israel’s ongoing human rights violations, genocide, and apartheid without facing governmental repression, then the freedom of speech of every person in Michigan is at risk."

 Personal life

 Nessel met her wife Alanna Maguire while they were both working on the legal case DeBoer v.
 Snyder, which was ultimately successful in striking down Michigan's ban on same-sex marriage.
 Nessel proposed to Maguire in 2015 outside of the United States Supreme Court.
-The couple married in July 2015 with the marriage being officiated by Judge Bernard Friedman, the judge who had originally struck down Michigan's same-sex marriage ban in March 2014.
+The couple married in July 2015 with the marriage being officiated by Judge Bernard A. Friedman, who had originally struck down Michigan's same-sex marriage ban in March 2014.

 Nessel and Maguire have twin sons.